mdn/kuma/docs/development.rst

 You should be good to go!

 There is a set of integration tests for maintenance mode.
-If you'd like to run them against your local Docker instance, you must first have done the
+If you'd like to run them against your local Docker instance, you will first have to do the
 following:

 #.
 Loaded the latest sample database (see :ref:`provision-the-database`).